-A balanced mix of new housing development of good design within the defined Brampton Abbotts Settlement Boundary, as shown on the Policies Map (Figure 6), will be supported to meet the Core Strategy growth target of 19 new dwellings when:
+A balanced mix of new housing development of good design within the defined Brampton Abbotts Settlement Boundary, as shown on the Policies Map (Figure 6), will be supported when:

 - a.
 It is of good design when assessed against Policy BAF2 of this plan and Policy SD1 of the Herefordshire Local Plan Core Strategy and in keeping with the character, appearance and local distinctiveness of the settlement - b.
-It conserves the landscape and scenic beauty of the Wye Valley Area of Outstanding Natural Beauty (AONB); - c.
-It does not lead to significant adverse local road traffic and safety impacts; and - d.
+It conserves and enhances the landscape and scenic beauty of the Wye Valley Area of Outstanding Natural Beauty (AONB); - c.
+It does not lead to significant adverse surface water flooding or local road traffic and highway safety impacts; and - d.
 It conserves the linear road side settlement pattern

+Where possible such proposals should provide a mix of dwelling types, which include lower cost housing that benefit older people, people or families with disabilities, young families and single people, thereby creating a genuine lifetime community.

+2. Development outside the Settlement Boundary within the AONB

-Where possible such proposals should provide a mix of dwelling types which include lower cost market housing that benefit older people, people or families with disabilities, young families and single people therefore creating a genuine lifetime community: In the area of AONB, development outside the defined Settlement Boundary will be restricted and will only be acceptable when it conserves the landscape and scenic beauty of the AONB and meets the following circumstances in addition to those referred to in a-d above:
+In the AONB, development outside the defined Brampton Abbotts Settlement Boundary will be restricted in its scale, type and distribution so as to conserve the landscape and scenic beauty of the AONB and meet the following circumstances in addition to those referred to in a-d above: